 Principles and strategies for effective document and information design, focusing on print media.
 Students design, produce, and evaluate documents for a variety of applications, such as instructional materials, brochures, newsletters, graphics, and tables.
+Prerequisite(s): Satisfaction of IIT's Basic Writing Proficiency Requirement

-COM 425 Editing
+Editing